SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 > **Info**: This feature is only available to "Management" tenants.

 In the "Configuration" tab of the "Enterprise edition" page you can configure system-wide properties in Cumulocity.
-The following options can be modified in the "Configuration" settings:
+The following options can be modified in the "Configuration" settings.

 In the "Two-factor authentication" field, you can change the SMS template which is sent to the users.